 I'll have to take a photo of myself in the apron some time when the house is a little warmer since I've got more layers of clothing on than I care to count right now.

 For my craft this month I decided to learn to use some of the tools we received for our wedding and some of those that I received for Christmas as well.
 I knew I wanted to make something practical, decorative and I wanted to use our new dremel stylus, which proved to be a really fun little tool!
 I read up on bird houses and what dimensions encourage which birds and decided to make a wren house for my mother.
-We've always loved wrens, and they've been a real constant in my life since my grandmother had a fantastic little wren bottle hanging on her garage when I was a little kid.
-We would always sit on the porch and listen to the wrens singing out their little hearts.
-It remains one of my favorite memories.
+We've always loved wrens, and they'

 I decided to add a Celtic knot around the opening and originally thought I might just paint it on, but I then decided I didn't want to use any paint; I wanted to use the dremel!
 What a crazy aspiration.
 After just a few little tests I dove right in, and while using a dremel on cedar is not necessarily the easiest first project (rough cedar flakes and chips very easily) I think I did pretty well!